ryaneverett33/Website/_posts/2023-03-11-add-dolby-vision.md

 fullview: true
 ---

 Some UHD Blu-Ray owners are in awkward position: they bought the Blu-Ray release of a movie only to find online streaming services to contain a "better" version than what they paid for.
-With the emergence of Dolby Vision, some UHD movies are being released to streaming services, or other digital outlets, with the new HDR information while the older Blu-Ray version is still stuck with HDR10.
-The Blu-Ray version offers a bunch of benefits over a streaming alternative -- such as higher bitrate video, lossless audio, and bonus features if you're into that sort of thing -- but the lack of Dolby Vision means that some movie watchers aren't getting the best experience.
+With the emergence of Dolby Vision, some UHD movies are being released to streaming services, or other digital outlets, with new HDR information while the older Blu-Ray versions are stuck with HDR10.
+Blu-Rays offer a bunch of benefits over their digital counterparts -- such as higher bitrate video, lossless audio, and bonus features (if you're into that sort of thing) -- but the lack of Dolby Vision means that some movie watchers aren't getting the best experience.

-Thankfully as community efforts around understanding and supporting Dolby Vision have progressed, it's now possible to get the best of both worlds.
-Specificially, we're going to take the Dolby Vision info from an online source and add to our Blu-Ray rip.
-With this method, you'll still get all of the benefits of a UHD Blu-Ray rip while also getting that extra Dolby Vision sweetness.
+Thankfully, as community efforts around understanding and supporting Dolby Vision have progressed, it's now possible to get the best of both worlds.
+Specifically, it's possible to take the Dolby Vision info from an online source and add it to a Blu-Ray rip.
+With this method, you'll still get all the benefits of a UHD Blu-Ray rip while also getting that extra Dolby Vision sweetness.

 ## Tools you'll need

-- MakeMKV if you haven't already ripped your Blu-Ray
 - [dovi-tool](https://github.com/quietvoid/dovi_tool) by quietvoid
 - [ffmpeg](https://ffmpeg.org/)
 - A Muxer